chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 Mass Conservation
 ~~~~~~~~~~~~~~~~~~~~~

-* ``subsection mass conservation``: By default, mass conservation (continuity) equations are solved on the whole domain, i.e. on both fluids (``set conservative fluid = both``).
-This subsection defines parameters that can be used to solve mass conservation in one fluid instead of both, and to monitor the surface/volume (2D/3D) occupied by the other fluid of interest.
+* ``subsection mass conservation``: By default, mass conservation (continuity) equations are solved on the whole domain, i.e. on both fluids.
+This subsection defines parameters that are used to solve mass conservation in both fluids, and to monitor the surface/volume (2D/3D) occupied by the fluid of interest (``monitored fluid``).

   * ``monitoring``: controls if conservation is monitored at each iteration, through the volume (3D) or surface (2D) computation of the fluid given as ``monitored fluid`` (``fluid 1`` (default) or ``fluid 0``).
 Results are outputted in a data table (`VOF_monitoring_fluid_0.dat` or `VOF_monitoring_fluid_1.dat`).